 The compensation of Messrs.
-Haddad, Nero and Apperson identified in our Summary Compensation Table, whom we refer to as named executive officers ("NEOs"), consists of a combination of base salary, bonuses, other benefits and equity-based compensation.
+Haddad, Smith and Apperson identified in our Summary Compensation Table, whom we refer to as named executive officers ("NEOs"), consists of a combination of base salary, bonuses, other benefits and equity-based compensation.

-During the fiscal years ended December 31, 2015, 2014 and 2013, none of our executive officers served pursuant to a written or oral employment agreement.
+During the fiscal years ended December 31, 2017, 2016 and 2015, none of our executive officers served pursuant to a written or oral employment agreement.

 The following tables contain certain compensation information for each NEO.
-Our NEOs for 2015 consisted of the following people: Louis S. Haddad, our President, Chief Executive Officer and Director, Anthony P. Nero, our President of Development, and Eric E. Apperson, our President of Construction.
+Our NEOs for 2017 consisted of the following people: Louis S. Haddad, our President, Chief Executive Officer and Director, Eric L. Smith, our Chief Operating Officer, Chief Investment Officer and Corporate Secretary, and Eric E. Apperson, our President of Construction.